Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Multi-Static Sensing

-Let us define $d_{{\rm tx},k}$ as the distance between transmitter AP $k$ and target location and $d_{{\rm rx},r}$ as the distance between receiver AP $r$ and target location.
-Using the radar range equation for bi-static sensing in \cite[Chap.~2]{richards2010principles}, the channel gain $\beta_{r,k}$ can be computed as
+Let us define $d_{{\rm tx},k}$ as the distance between transmit AP $k$ and target location, $d_{{\rm rx},r}$ as the distance between receive AP $r$ and target location, and $\lambda_c$ as the carrier wavelength.
+Using the radar range equation for bi-static sensing in \cite[Chap.~2]{richards2010principles}, the channel gain $\beta_{r,k}$ is